matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

-The Federation Stream is intended as a faster-yet-compatible carrier alternative to `/federation/v1/send`, and is thus intended to not receive exclusive features that also aren't able to be used in HTTP-REST format, that partain to the basic way federation is done, and aren't executable with `v1/send`.
+The Federation Stream is intended as a faster-yet-compatible carrier alternative to `/federation/v1/send`, and is thus intended to not receive exclusive features that also aren't able to be used in HTTP-REST format, that pertain to the basic way federation is done, and aren't executable with `v1/send`.
 (Until a day comes where Federation Streaming is the primary way of federation-event-sending).